aveuiller/aveuiller.github.io/content/posts/2021-06-01_Kubernetes-Apprentice-Cookbook.md

 ### Service

-The pods lifecycle is quite complex, and they may be deleted and recreated at any time.
+A pod might be deleted and recreated at any time.
-This will effectively change the pod's IP address, which could result in a loss of connection if you are counting on it.
+When it occurs the pod's IP address will change, which could result in a loss of connection if you are directly contacting it.
 To solve this issue, a Service provides a stable contact point to a set of Pods, while remaining agnostic of their state and configuration.

-Usually, Pods are chosen to be part of a Service through a `selector`, thus based on its `labels`.
+Usually, Pods are chosen to be part of a Service through a `selector` entry, thus based on its `labels`.
 A Pod is selected if and only if all the labels in the selector are worn by the pod.

-There are three types of services that are acting quite differently, among which you can select using the `type` entry.
+There are three types of services that are acting quite differently, among which you can select using the type entry.

+The **ClusterIP** service is bound to an internal IP from the cluster, hence only internally reachable.
+This is the type of service created by default and is suitable for binding different applications inside the same cluster.

+A **NodePort** service will bind a port (by default in range 30000 to 32767) on the nodes hosting the selected pods.
+This enables you to contact the service directly through the node IP.
+That also means that your service will be as accessible as the virtual or physical machines hosting those pods.

+*Note: Using NodePort can pose security risks, as it enables a direct connection from outside the cluster.*

+A **LoadBalancer** service will automatically create a [load balancer](https://www.nginx.com/resources/glossary/load-balancing/) instance from the cloud service provider on which the cluster is running.
+This load balancer is created outside the cluster but will automatically be bound to the nodes hosting the selected pods.

+This is an easy way to expose your service but can end up being costly as each service will be managed by a single load balancer.

+If you are setting up your own Ingress as we will do here, you may want to use a `ClusterIp` service, as other services are made for specific use cases.

 ```yaml
 apiVersion: v1